 - Burnaby Rec Centres – most years the City of Burnaby’s website lists Spring Break camps taking place at its recreational facilities (as well as at the Burnaby Art Gallery in some years).
-In 2019 there are a couple of golf camps for children ages 7 to 12 as well as a Leadership Camp for youth ages 11 to 15.
+In 2020 there are camps at Cameron, Willingdon, Burnaby Village, Ron McLean Park, the Shadbolt Centre, Bonsor, Edmonds, Wesburn, Creekside and Charles Rummel locations.

 Spring Break in Coquitlam

 - Place des Arts – all sorts of visual and performing arts programs for grades K to 9 take place at the facility at 1120 Brunette Avenue over Spring Break.

 Spring Break in Richmond

 - Carnival at Lansdowne Centre – some years the WCA Carnival takes place in the parking lot of the Richmond mall over the course of the Spring Break.
 Tickets are usually around $1.25 each, $23 for a book of 20, $45 for a book of 40, and $40 for an all-day wristband.
 Individual rides cost between 3 and 7 coupons each.
 Hopefully the carnival will be back in 2020, but details are to be confirmed.

-- Richmond Oval – the Olympic recreational facilities in Richmond offer a dozen and a half different sports camps over Spring Break in 2019.
+- Richmond Oval – the Olympic recreational facilities in Richmond offers a dozen and a half different sports camps over Spring Break in 2020.

-- Gulf of Georgia Cannery – extra activities are offered at the historic site from March 16th to 30th.
-In 2019 there is a mystery theme where visitors get a detective kit, find clues and solve a mystery.
+- Gulf of Georgia Cannery – extra activities are offered at the historic site during Spring Break.
+The same as last year, in 2020 there is a mystery theme where visitors get a detective kit, find clues and solve a mystery.
 The drop-in event runs from March 16th until the 29th in 2020.
 Admission for folk ages 18+ costs about $11.90 or $10.20 for seniors.
-Admission is free for children and youth ages 17 and under accompanied by a paying adult.
+Admission is free for children and youth ages 17 and under when accompanied by a paying adult.

 Spring Break in Surrey

-- Spring Break Camps – rec centres throughout the Lower Mainland offer special Spring Break day camps for kids.
-The City of Surrey lists them all conveniently on one convenient site.
-Check it out!
+- Spring Break Camps – rec centres throughout Surrey offer special Spring Break day camps for kids.

 Spring Break on the North Shore